Trip Details

 • 1980m

 Today is the beginning of our Trek to Makalu Base Camp.
 We head to Num after having breakfast at Chichira.
-We slowing get into picturesque traditional settlements and deep forest.
+We slowly get into picturesque traditional settlements and deep forests.
 Num village is located at the ridge of the mountain which offers us great views.
 Overnight at Num.

 • BF/Lunch/Dinner